Lindsey Pulliam

-Lindsey Denise Pulliam (born August 6, 1999) is an American professional basketball for CB Estudiantes of the Spanish top-tier Liga Femenina de Baloncesto.
-She was drafted by the Atlanta Dream in the third round of the 2021 WNBA Draft.
+Lindsey Denise Pulliam (born August 6, 1999) is an American professional basketball player for Slávia Banská Bystrica of the Slovakian top-tier Slovak Women's Extraliga.
+She was drafted by the Atlanta Dream in the third round of the 2021 WNBA draft.

 Pulliam was born in Washington, D.C.
 She grew up in Silver Spring, Maryland and attended high school at Our Lady of Good Counsel in Olney, Maryland.

 Northwestern

 Pulliam was a four-star recruit going into college.
 She played college basketball at Northwestern University.
 Over four years, she started 123 games and averaged 16.5 points per game on a .379 shooting percentage.
 She had 120 steals and 25 blocks.

 Pulliam is only the third Northwestern player to score 2,000 points.
 She was the fastest Wildcat to 1,000 points.
 She guided Northwestern to a regular-season Big 10 title in 2020 and an NCAA Tournament berth in 2021, when the team reached the Round of 32 for the first time since 1993.
 She was named to the All-Big Ten First Team in 2020 and the All-Big Ten Second Team in 2021.
 She was an AP All American Honorable Mention in 2020.
 She was a 2021 finalist for the Wooden Award.